Guavus/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 **Connection String:** This is the JDBC connection string including database name.
 (Macro-enabled)

-**Import Query:** The SELECT query to use to import data from the specified table.
+**Import Query:** Use the SELECT query to import the data from the specified table.
-You can specify an arbitrary number of columns to import, or import all columns using \*.
+You can import all or arbitrary number of columns using \*.
 The Query should contain the '$CONDITIONS' string.
 For example, 'SELECT * FROM table WHERE $CONDITIONS'.
 The '$CONDITIONS' string will be replaced by 'splitBy' field limits specified by the bounding query.
-The '$CONDITIONS' string is not required if numSplits is set to one.
+The '$CONDITIONS' string is not required if numSplits is set to 1.
 (Macro-enabled)

-**Bounding Query:** Bounding Query should return the min and max of the values of the 'splitBy' field.
+**Bounding Query:** This query must return the minimum and maximum of the values of the 'splitBy' field.
 For example, 'SELECT MIN(id),MAX(id) FROM table'.
-Not required if numSplits is set to one.
+This property is not required if numSplits is set to 1.
 (Macro-enabled)

-**Split-By Field Name:** Field Name which will be used to generate splits.
-Not required if numSplits is set to one.
+**Split-By Field Name:** These are the field names used to generate splits.
+This property is not required if numSplits is set to 1.
 (Macro-enabled)

-**Number of Splits to Generate:** Number of splits to generate.
+**Number of Splits to Generate:** This is the value for number of splits to generate.
 (Macro-enabled)

-**Username:** User identity for connecting to the specified database.
-Required for databases that need authentication.
-Optional for databases that do not require authentication.
+**Username:** Use this for connecting to the specified database.
+This is required for databases that need authentication and optional for databases that do not require authentication.
 (Macro-enabled)

-**Password:** Password to use to connect to the specified database.
-Required for databases that need authentication.
-Optional for databases that do not require authentication.
+**Password:** Use this for connecting to the specified database.
+This is required for databases that need authentication and optional for databases that do not require authentication.
 (Macro-enabled)

 **Connection Arguments:** A list of arbitrary string tag/value pairs as connection arguments.
-These arguments will be passed to the JDBC driver, as connection arguments, for JDBC drivers that may need additional configurations.
+These arguments are passed to the JDBC driver for additional configurations as connection arguments.
 This is a semicolon-separated list of key-value pairs, where each pair is separated by a equals '=' and specifies the key and value for the argument.
-For example, 'key1=value1;key2=value' specifies that the connection will be given arguments 'key1' mapped to 'value1' and the argument 'key2' mapped to 'value2'.
+For example, 'key1=value1;key2=value2' states that the 'key1' is mapped to 'value1' and 'key2' is mapped to 'value2'.
 (Macro-enabled)

-**Enable Auto-Commit:** Whether to enable auto-commit for queries run by this source.
-Defaults to 'false'.
-Normally this setting does not matter.
-It only matters if you are using a jdbc driver that does not support a false value for autocommit, or a driver that throws error when auto-commit is set to false.
-For drivers like those, you will need to set this to 'true'.
+**Enable Auto-Commit:** Use this to enable auto-commit for queries.
+The default value is 'false'.
+This property is only useful when a jdbc driver does not support a false value for autocommit or throws an error when auto-commit is set to false.
+To resolve this, set the value to 'true'.

 **Column Name Case:** Sets the case of the column names returned from the query.
 Possible options are ``upper`` or ``lower``.
 By default or for any other input, the column names are not modified and